kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 Every page-definition is a subtype of `PageObject` class.
 Ibello initializes page-definitions automatically.

-Browsers functions can be reached by page-definition, e.g. setting actual URL.
+Browsers functions can be reached by page-definition, e.g.: setting actual URL.
 For this function, we have to use `browser()` method.

 ```java
 public class LoginPage extends PageObject {